 For this reason our exclusive ‘Rigid Thread Lines’ have a maximum stretch of 0,1% (so a 25 meter line can stretch up to max.
 2,5 cms).

-The ‘Rigid Thread Lines’ will always be visually, technically and feeling compact and rigid throughout the course of their lives, maintaining all it’s physical and technical characteristics unaltered over the time.
+The ‘Rigid Thread Lines’ will always be visually, technically and feeling-wise, compact and rigid throughout the course of their lives, maintaining all its physical and technical characteristics unaltered over the time.

-The standard braided kite line has more stretch, which results in different line lengths, power absorption and reduction of performance, especially at the moment where you change the direction of the kite, where the load of the lines reaches it’s peaks.
+The standard braided kite line has more stretch, which results in different line lengths, power absorption and reduction of performance, especially at the moment where you change the direction of the kite, where the load on the lines reaches its peak.